Category: Interviews

 In your opinion, what one change in policy, training or funding would have the biggest impact on patient care?

 Increased investment in downstream capacity, particularly in rehabilitation services, social care and step-down facilities.
 Hospital flow is frequently limited not by surgical capacity, but due to a lack of community support.
 Improving social care provisions would free up hospital beds, reduce delays and improve outcomes for patients.
 This would also allow clinicians to focus more on delivering care rather than managing system bottlenecks.
-Investments into workforce retention is equally as important.
-NHS staff surveys consistently show high levels of burnout and workload-related stress.
-By retaining experienced staff efficiency of care and patient safety would be improved.

 What do you wish policymakers understood about your speciality or your patients?